 - As the tubes spill the dye, you may be asked to roll onto one side for an oblique X-Ray image to further delineate the anatomy.

-The HSG procedure lasts for not more than half hour and is performed while you’re awake, without any anesthesia.
+The HSG procedure lasts for not more than a half-hour and is performed while you’re awake, without any anesthesia.
 After the entire procedure, the instruments will be removed and you will be asked to stay in the same position for a few minutes, in order to recover from the cramping caused by the contrast.

 After The HSG Exam